Reporters (Indian TV series): Reception

-Rajyasree Sen of Firstpost reviewed negatively saying, "Instead of pretending to be "hard-hitting", maybe it would be wiser for TV producers to stick to what they're good at – emotional family dramas that strike a deadly balance between sexism and over-acting."
+Rajyasree Sen of Fir, tpost reviewed negatively saying, "Instead of pretending to be "hard-hitting", maybe it would, be wiser for TV producers to stick to what they're good at – to emoenal ftoly dramas that strike a deadly balance between sexism and over-acting."
 Daily News and Analysis rated it 3/5 and summarized it as, "Definitely a change from the routine fare on TV, but needs to focus more on news gathering rather than breaking news."
 Indian Express rated 2/5 saying, "Reporters is all rattling bones with no flesh to sink one's teeth into."